First Dogs of U.S. Presidents

 President Bill Clinton lies on the White House lawn beside his chocolate Labrador Retriever, Buddy, under blooming magnolia trees with the White House visible in the background.

 President Bill Clinton poses with Buddy for a portrait on the White House South Lawn.
 Photo by Barbara Kinney, U.S. National Archives.
-Public Domain.
+Public domain.

 Scottish Terrier Barney stands at the White House press briefing podium with microphones, appearing to give a statement in front of a blue curtain and official White House sign.

 BarneyCam: With the White House Press Secretary traveling with the President (George W. Bush) Barney holds his first Press Briefing.
 Photo by Alex Cooney.
-Public Domain
+Public domain

 George W. Bush brought Spot, a dog who had lived in the White House under his father’s tenure, back to the executive residence.
 Later, he welcomed Barney, a Scottish terrier who starred in BarneyCam, a series of White House holiday videos from the dog’s point of view.
 Barney’s peppy performances added a touch of surreal charm to the Bush presidency and showed that First Dogs had made the leap into digital media.